razzer87/RepData_PeerAssessment1/Repo1.md

 ![plot of chunk histogram 2](figure/histogram 2.png)

 Note that the Frequency is now higher for each bar and the jump is bigger as we get closer to the mean.
 This is because we are adding more values to the plot.
-Since the avlues we are adding are the mean per interval, the figures are skewed towards the overall mean.
+Since the values we are adding are the mean per interval, the figures are skewed towards the overall mean.

 Now we will find the new mean and medians.